 Gluten-free flour - instead of using a gluten-free flour mix, you can use all-purpose flour, almond flour, or chickpea flour.

 I made two versions: a traditional one, where I only changed the only non-vegan ingredient to make it vegan: Maple Syrup in place of honey.

 The second version I made follows the same proportions.
-I made it a little healthier by changing a couple of ingredients.
-Here it is!
+I made it an even healthier Italian Christmas cake by changing a couple of ingredients.